romanmurzac/certificate-generator/README.md

 The default link with template of the certificate: TBD

 ### Working stages
-- start from the link provided on *Initial* step
+- start from the link generated from Cloud Function.
 - add the *student_name* by separating the last name from the first name with a whitespace.
-- add the *title* of the Retraining Program by separating the words with a whitespace.
+- add the *title* of the Training Program by separating the words with a whitespace.
-- add the *status* of the completion - "successfully completed" or "completed".
+- add the *status* of the completion - e.g. "successfully completed" or "completed".
 - add the *date* of the Certificate issue in follow format: **22.03.2023**.

 ### Result
-The custom certificate with specific student data: TBD
+The custom certificate with specific student data: accessible link to the certificate

 ## Repository content
 - ***main.py*** - The Python file that contain the code to be deployed on Google Cloud Function